cleon30/Bounty-Questions/README.md

 ### Description

 Hey Hunter 🥷 , did you knew that you can create tokens in Solana?
-In Solana we use SPL token stardard and are very easy to create :)
+In Solana we use SPL token stardards and are very easy to create.

+In this challenge we will work with Fungible Tokens 🪙 🪙 🪙

 💡 Record the start time so we can reference it later.